constantinadrian/gm_v2_unit_test/README.md

             - From ```Access management``` menu

                 a.
-Create a group for the user - by clicking on ```User groups``` and Create Group
+Create a group for the user - by clicking on ``` User groups``` and Create Group

-                - Create Gourp by giving a name related to the Heroku app and click next until you create the group as we don't have a policy to attach for this group yet
+                - Create Group by giving a name related to the Heroku app and click next until you create the group as we don't have the policy to attach for this group yet

                 b.
 Create access policy - to give the group access to the s3 bucket we created by clicking on ```Policies``` and Create Policy

-                - Now we go to JSON and select ```Import manged policy``` and import a free policy that AWS has pre-build for full access for S3
+                - Now we go to JSON and select ```Import managed policy``` and import a free policy that AWS has pre-build for full access for S3

-                - We search fo S3 and select ```ÀmazonS3FullAccess``` and click Import
+                - We search for S3 and select ```ÀmazonS3FullAccess``` and click Import

-                - Now here I don't want to allow full access to our new bucket with everything in it, so we go to our S3 Bucket on the ```Permissions``` tab on the Bucket policy click edit and copy the ARN under ```Bucket ARN``` and paste it in the Resource as list:
+                - Now here I don't want to allow full access to our new bucket with everything in it, so we go to our S3 Bucket on the ```Permissions``` tab on the Bucket policy click edit, and copy the ARN under ```Bucket ARN``` and paste it in the Resource as list:

                     ```
                     "Resource": [